From 375ml.

 Lots of ripe; mulberries, blackberries to pie, gooseberries, black raspberries & dark candied black cherries.
 Anise into black licorice, sweet tarriness, black ground pepper, fresh tobacco, leather, barrel shavings, dark spice, vanilla, clove, nutmeg, dry crushed rocks, red flowers, lavender, violets, full round acidity and nicely balanced, big tensioned, well structured, lush, elegant, well polished finish that lasts 90 seconds and falls on spice and pleasant earthiness.

 It needs to shed its baby fat.
 Let rest another 3-5 years before opening.
-In Australian Shiraz hard to beat at this price point. — 5 months ago
+In Australian Shiraz hard to beat at this price point. — a year ago

 It is time for some Merlot on this #MerlotThursday.
 Let's bring Merlot back!